ATVG-Studios/Ako/README.md

 ## Ako Packages

-Ako is split into multiple packages, located in `packages/`.
+Ako is split into multiple packages, located in `packages/`, see their README's for details.

 # License